 This is a classic Italian!
 Fluffy potato dumplings make for a hearty meal no matter how you serve them.
 Now, homemade Gnocchi is a luxury.
 And this is the ultimate fall pasta.
 Comfort food at its best.

-Their light, airy texture and full potato flavor makes them a unique pasta, and Regina elevated it by using sweet potatoes, sage and honey!
+Their light, airy texture, and full potato flavor make them a unique pasta, and Regina elevated it by using sweet potatoes, sage, and honey!

 Portions: up to 60 gnocchi

 - 1 ¾ to 2 cups of flour